 Though U.S. consumer credit is an attractive asset class, several access hurdles remain for Asian investors:

 Investors wanting to invest in U.S. consumer credit must onboard themselves with the marketplace lenders and each platform’s onboarding requirements are different.
 Onboarding processes such as Know-Your-Customer (KYC)/ Anti-Money Laundering (AML), as well other due diligence can be time consuming and costly

 Due to the onerous onboarding process, a typical investor will likely only onboard with one or two marketplace lenders.
 That works against asset diversification.

 U.S. withholding tax issue

-Unless an investor fulfils an elaborate U.S. tax-withholding exemption, the investment returns will attract up to 47% in U.S. withholding tax, which limits the attractiveness of this asset class.
+If a non-U.S. investor invests directly into consumer credit assets, the investment returns may incur significant U.S. withholding tax, which limits the attractiveness of this asset class.
 Additionally, unfamiliarity with the U.S. market or the underlying product, coupled with language barriers, are other potential problems.

 Many natural disasters (such as forest fires, hurricanes and snowstorms) are related to the local geography and climate and occur almost every year.
 As a result, the current rate of bad debt covers almost all the natural disasters that have occurred, which gives a default rate of about 3%.